Mesoamerican Barrier Reef System: Biodiversity

-The reef system is home to more than 65 species of stony coral, 350 species of mollusk and more than 500 species of fish.
-There are numerous species that live in or around the reef system that are endangered or under some degree of protection, including five species of sea turtles (green sea turtle, loggerhead sea turtle, leatherback turtle, hawksbill turtle and olive ridley turtle), the queen conch, the West Indian manatee, the splendid toadfish, the American crocodile, the Morelet's crocodile, the Nassau grouper, elkhorn coral, and black coral.
+The reef system is home to more than 65 species of stony coral, 350 species of mollusk, and more than 500 species of fish.
+Numerous species live in or around the reef system that are endangered or under some degree of protection, including five species of sea turtles (green sea turtle, loggerhead sea turtle, leatherback turtle, hawksbill turtle and olive ridley turtle), the queen conch, the West Indian manatee, the splendid toadfish, the American crocodile, the Morelet's crocodile, the Nassau grouper, elkhorn coral, and black coral.

-The reef system is home to one of the world's largest populations of manatees, with an estimated 1,000 to 1,500 of them.

-Some northern areas of the reef system near Isla Contoy are home to the largest fish on the planet, the whale shark These normally solitary animals congregate in social groups to feed and mate.
+The reef system is home to one of the world's largest populations of manatees, with an estimated 1,000 to 1,500 individuals.
+Some northern areas of the reef system near Isla Contoy are home to the largest fish on the planet, the whale shark.
+These normally solitary animals congregate in social groups to feed and mate.